Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 ## Error Codes

-These are the error numbers that you migh encounter during runtime.
+These are the error numbers that you might encounter during runtime.
 Attached is their meaning as well

 - 00: All good
 - 01: Input File is not a text file